ltrr-arizona-edu/burnr/README.md

 We have a [tutorial on the project's wiki](https://github.com/ltrr-arizona-edu/fhxR/wiki/fhxR-Tutorial).
 Code at the bleeding edge of the project should be documented within the source files.

-Please be sure to file bugs in the [bug tracker](https://github.com/ltrr-arizona-edu/fhxR/issues).
+Please file bugs in the [bug tracker](https://github.com/ltrr-arizona-edu/fhxR/issues).

 Feel free to submit code to the development branch.
 Please be sure you follow [Google's R Style Guide](https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml).